ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/oauth_actually.md

 ## Step 4

+Here is where we define which other service we're going to delegate logins to.
+In our case, it is Github.
+OAuth requires certain URLs so that it knows where to send the user to be able to enter their account information.
+This, along with other information, needs to be passed in as paramters when we create our remote app.
+We define where to find the values of keys and which URLs use.
+For example, the access_token_url for Github is https://github.com/login/oauth/access_token.

+Now the application is almost ready to use OAuth.
+We need the tokengetter, which will be covered in the next step.

+Flask-OAuth documentation can be found [here](https://pythonhosted.org/Flask-OAuth/).
+Scroll down to the 'Defining Remote Applications' for more information specific to this block.
+This website is also very useful for information about OAuth with Flask in general.

 ```python
 # This code originally from https://github.com/lepture/flask-oauthlib/blob/master/example/github.py
 # Edited by P. Conrad for SPIS 2016 to add getting Client Id and Secret from